Meriden School: History

-In 1936, extensive additions were made to the school with the erection of Wallis Hall, seating 450 people.
+In 1936, additions were made to the school with the erection of Wallis Hall, seating 450 people.
 The new building, designed by Thomas Pollard Sampson, encased the existing residence, The Briars, that had become the centre of the school with a new red brick facade along Redmyre Road.
 The additions included an octagonal chapel forming an apsidal end to the main building with quatrefoil stained glass windows.
 A library, dormitories, bathrooms and classrooms were part of the development.
 This building, with further additions, is still the main wing of the school.

-In 1961, a grand face brick Edwardian style mansion, Selbourne facing Redmyre Road, became part of the extended school campus.
+In 1961, a brick-faced Edwardian-style mansion, Selbourne, facing Redmyre Road, became part of the school campus.
 It housed domestic staff for the boarding house students until it was demolished in 1978 for sports grounds.
 Originally known by different spelling, Selborne, the house was the family home of George A. Wilson, chairman of the Public Service Board of NSW until the death of his wife Philippa Marion Wilson in 1900.
 Selbourne became the home of the Walsord family in the first two decades of the 1900s and became the Earwaker family home in the 1927.

-According to the Australian Securities and Investment Commission, Meriden School was formally registered on 6 March 1929.

 In 1942, Meriden temporarily became the home of two schools as the Presbyterian Ladies' College (PLC), from the nearby suburb of Croydon, was occupied by the Royal Australian Air Force for the purpose of establishing a top secret Radar Unit.
 Meriden offered to accommodate the PLC boarders and the school's singing, domestic science, and physical education classes.
-In spite of the apparent happy relationship between the two schools, the PLC Principal, Dr Helen Wilkie, recommended that further integration between the two schools should not proceed, and thus at the end of 1942, Meriden indicated that it could no longer house the PLC boarders.
+The PLC Principal, Dr Helen Wilkie, recommended that further integration between the two schools should not proceed, and the PLC boarders left.

 Wadham in Wallis Avenue Strathfield was purchased by Meriden in 1957 and served as a sub–primary branch of the school until 1967.

 In 1957, Meriden purchased Wadham Preparatory School an independent day, co-educational, preparatory school located at 9–11 Wallis Avenue, Strathfield.
 The school had been established in 1943 by Kathleen Wyndham.
 The site was used as a sub-primary campus principally for girls, but also for nursery and kindergarten boys.
 In 1967 Meriden closed the Wadham campus having purchased land for its entire junior school in Redmyre Road, Strathfield.
 After its closure, the building was demolished and two large 1970s style face-brick houses now stand in its place.

 In 1979, as with numerous other schools at the time, Meriden closed its boarding facility due to a steady decline in enrolments.

-In 1997, Meriden became an Australia public company with its own board of directors.
-Although not under the formal organisational structure of the Anglican Church, Meriden emphasises an Anglican ethos.
-Meriden has been granted exemption from using the designator "Limited" (Ref: Australian Securities and Investment Commission, Document 005320905).